 The following article comes from our friends at The Preschool Toolbox.
-Co-founder, Darla Hutson, shares the step-by-step process on how to make make fun springtime math activities with your preschoolers and kindergarteners.
+Co-founder, Darla Hutson, shares the step-by-step process on how to make fun spring math activities for preschoolers.

 Pony Bead Kites are a fun way for preschool and kindergarten children to learn basic math concepts in a hands-on way!

 2 blank foam, wood, or plastic cubes, permanent marker (for labeling the cubes), Wikki Stix or pipe cleaners (one per student playing), tape (if using pipe cleaners), assorted pony beads, small cups (cupcake liners work great), white paper, scissors, and crayons/markers.

 Label one blank cube with dots to represent the numbers 1-6 on each of the six sides (a game die can also be used).
 Label the second blank cube with either a (-1) or a (+1 ) on each side.
 Have each child draw a kite shape on a piece of paper, color the kite, and cut it out (the Kites Template linked below can also be used).
 The children can then tape the kite shape to the top of a pipe cleaner (if using Wikki Stix, no tape will be necessary).
 Set out small cups with assorted colors of pony beads for the children to use as counters.

 *Note: Supervise younger children closely when using small objects as they present a choking hazard.